South Falls at Silver Falls State Park, 177 feet tall with walk-behind access on the Trail of Ten Falls

 Frequently Asked Questions (FAQs)

-At a casual pace, the full loop at the Trail of Ten Falls will likely take between 3.5-4 hours.
-It’s 7.8 miles in total and the parking at the South Falls trailhead is very close to the trailhead.
+At a casual pace with time to stop at each waterfall, the full loop takes most hikers between 3.5 and 4.5 hours.
+It is 7.8 miles in total and the parking at the South Falls trailhead is very close to the trailhead.

-The Trail of Ten Falls is 54 miles from Portland, Oregon.
-This is approximately 1 hour and 8 minutes in driving time.
+The Trail of Ten Falls is about 54 miles from Portland, roughly 1 hour and 10 minutes via Highway 22.
+From Salem it is about 20 miles east, approximately 30 minutes.

-Yes, Silver Falls does have black bears.
-Silver Falls State Park also has cougars.
-That said, sightings are rare.
-It’s recommended that if you see one you shouldn’t approach it.
-Instead, report it to the first park ranger you find.
+Yes, Silver Falls does have black bears and cougars.
+Sightings are rare.
+If you see one, do not approach it.
+Back away calmly and report the sighting to the first park ranger you find.